AksoEo/aksobridged/README.md

 - `p`: (str) path
 - `q`: (object) query
-- `c`: (number) minutes to cache this resource for.
+- `c`: (number) seconds to cache this resource for.
 0 will not cache. negative numbers will panic.

 ##### type `delete`
 Additional fields: